Skip to main content

 • Other Yoga Apps We Tested

-• What You Should Know About Yoga Apps
+• What You Should Know About the Best Yoga Apps

 • More Articles You Might Enjoy

-One of the best things about practicing yoga—aside from all the mental and physical benefits—is that you don’t need a lot to do it.
+Aside from all the mental and physical benefits, one of the best things about practicing yoga is that you don’t need much equipment to do it.
 With a trusty yoga mat and a few props, you’re fully equipped to get your flow on.
 But what if you don’t know where to begin?
-This is where yoga apps may come in.
-Like more generalized workout apps, yoga-specific ones aim to bring the studio to your home with personalized workouts and stellar instructors.
+This is where yoga apps come into play.
+Like more generalized workout apps, yoga apps aim to bring the studio to your home with personalized workouts and stellar instructors.

 We tested 11 popular picks for the best yoga app and found Alo Moves (available at Alo Moves) to be the Best Overall for its expansive library of sessions for varying levels of ability, personalized recommendations, and knowledgeable teachers.
-If you prefer more variety in your practice, we also like Asana Rebel (available at Asana Rebel) for its high energy spin on yoga, customizable platform, and array of sessions.
+If you prefer more variety in your practice, we also found the Asana Rebel (available at Asana Rebel) to be one of the best yoga apps for a high-energy spin on yoga, customizable platform, and array of sessions.

 Three screenshots of the Alo Moves app showcasing classes and features.